orientechnologies/orientdb-docs/Enterprise-Edition.md

 # Enterprise Edition

 ### This documentation is referring to v2.1.
-In [v2.2 the Enterprise Edition](http://orientdb.com/docs/2.2/Enterprise-Edition.html#) is completely new.
+In [v2.2 the Enterprise Edition](http://orientdb.com/docs/2.2/Enterprise-Edition.html#) has been completely revisited.

 This is the main guide on using <b>OrientDB Enterprise Edition</b>.
 For more information look at [OrientDB Enterprise Edition](http://orientdb.com/enterprise.htm).